Government of Puerto Rico: Government-owned corporations

 Puerto Rico has also established several government-owned corporations in order to provide basic and public services to its citizens, including electricity, water, transportation, and education, among others.
 These are separate legal entities from the Commonwealth, but the government owns virtually all of these corporations' stock.
-Each corporation is headed by an Executive Director who is appointed by the corporations’ Board of Directors.
+Each corporation is headed by an executive director who is appointed by the corporations’ Board of Directors.
 The directors are nominated by the Governor and confirmed by the state legislative assembly.

 Although government-owned corporations are separate from the commonwealth government, who generate their income and expenses independently, several of those have faced financial troubles, and have constantly relied on so called “bail-outs” from the commonwealth to offset recurring losses and deficits, and have been unable to legally declare bankruptcy.

 Legislative branch

 Article III of the Constitution of Puerto Rico grants all legislative powers of the commonwealth government to the Legislative Assembly of Puerto Rico, which is divided into two chambers: a 27-member Senate and a 51-member House of Representatives.
 The chambers are presided over by the President of the Senate and the Speaker of the House, respectively.
 Both positions are occupied by an active member of each body, elected by a majority of both chambers.
-The current heads are Senator Eduardo Bhatia and Representative Jaime Perelló Borrás, respectively.
+The current heads are Senator Thomas Rivera Schatz and Representative Carlos Johnny Méndez, respectively.

 Members are elected to both chambers in general elections held every four years, along with the elections for the Governor and the 78 municipal mayors.
 Each member of the Legislative Assembly represents an electoral district, with the exception of a number of legislators who are considered at-large and represent the island as a whole.
 Members representing specific districts are elected by the citizens residing within the district, while at-large legislators are elected by accumulation of all island votes.